readthedocs/readthedocs.org/docs/user/localization.rst

 Considerations include:

-* Are your translators able to use a git workflow?
+* Are your translators able to use a Git workflow?
 For instance, are they able to translate directly via GitHub?
 * Do you benefit from machine translation?
 * Do you need different roles, for instance do you need translators and editors?
 * What is your source language?
 * When are your translated versions published?

-By using Sphinx and .po files, you will be able to automatically synchronize between your documentation source messages on your git platform and your translation platform.

 There are many translation platforms that support this workflow.
 These include: